 Retail Capital had raised around R200m to date through institutions including Futuregrowth, Ashburton and Gen-X Credit Opportunities Fund.

-“The development of SMEs and their access to finance is critical for economic growth in South Africa.
+“The development of SMEs and their access to business finance is critical for economic growth in South Africa.
 Retail Capital successfully provides this much needed finance and aligns well with Futuregrowth’s developmental preference.
 Its strong management team coupled with sound practices and processes further strengthens its investment case for our clients.” says Wafeeqah Mallick, Investment Analyst at FutureGrowth Asset Management.